 Explanation of the professional fees

-When planning any building works, you will need to consider professional fees on top of the building costs.
-Consider that, even if planning permission is not required, you will still need drawings of your loft conversion to be produced for the council, the building regulation officers and for the building teams.
+When planning any building works, you will need to consider professional fees in addition to the building costs.
+Even if planning permission is not required, you will still need drawings of your loft conversion to be produced for the council, the building regulation officers and for the building teams.

-Loft extensions can often be done without planning permission, you will still need to file for a Certificate of Lawfulness from your council (approx fees £100)
+Whilst loft extensions can often be completed without planning permission, you will still need to file for a Certificate of Lawfulness from your council.
+This will cost approximately £100.

-Fees for filing for the planning permission vary with the councils and heavily depend on the amount of work the planning authorities need to process the application.
-Householder applications, needed for extensions and garden buildings, are around £210.
+Fees for filing for the planning permission differ amongst the councils and heavily depend on the amount of work the planning authorities need to process the application.
+Householder applications, required for extensions and garden buildings, are around £210.

 For more information on the planning process and fees across the UK, you can visit the Planning Portal.

 For a loft conversion, you will need to produce at least building regulation drawings.
 For a standard loft conversion, the design fees would be between £1,000 to £2,000.